 Graphical User Interface

-SIMBA offers a sleek graphical user interface which does need any training so that users are immediately operational.
+SIMBA offers a sleek graphical user interface which does not need any training so that users are immediately operational.

 Real time scope